RWS/studio-api-docs/apiconcepts/filetypesupport/create_new_file_type_component_builder.md

     fileTypeInformation.WinFormSettingsPageIds = winFormSettingsPageIds.ToArray();

     return fileTypeInformation;
 }
 ```
-***

-Here is the complete code for creating a new file type definition based upon the Microsoft Word 2007 file type definition using the new WordArt bilingual verifier.
+The following code shows the complete implementation of a new file type definition based on the Microsoft Word 2007 file type definition with the WordArt bilingual verifier:

 # [C#](#tab/tabid-5)
 ```cs